theodorosploumis/drupal-production-checklist/README.md

   - [ ] patches applied
   - [ ] tasks time estimations that were wrong
   - [ ] findings about Drupal or other used services
-- [ ] Other: Write possible Blog posts about the project
+- [ ] Other: Write helpful Blog posts about the project

 ## Resources

 - https://www.drupal.org/project/production_checklist